 But it does result in a lot of situations where Sue is all up in it, if you know what I mean.

 In 1.10 Christmas, Axl, Sue, and Brick fall asleep on the couch.Falling asleep on the couch while watching TV and ending up sort of curled up together is kind of an incest-fantasy staple.
-I mean, I don’t know if you read my Spencer/Carly fanfic, but I started things off that way.
-I put it in the prologue.
 I mean, it’s definitely cliché, you know you’ve seen it in movies with non-incest couples dozens of times, but that’s because it’s very effective and realistic.
 It could happen.
 It does happen.
+And it’s just good stuff.

 And even though, in this particular instance, we already know that Sue and Axl aren’t going to wake up, look at each other, be magnetically drawn, and begin kissing until the some noise breaks the moment, and they pull away, ashamed, and don’t look at each other again for the rest of the night.

 It is a little interesting that he and Sue are next to each other.
 (Emphasis on the word little.)
-It doesn’t seem like it at first: if there are three kids, one of them is going to be in between the other two, and Brick is only 1/3, so 2/3 chance of Sue and Axl being next to each other.
+It doesn’t seem like it at first: if there are three kids, one of them is going to be in between the other two.
+I forget mys statistics, but there’s a pretty good chance Axl and Sue will be side by side.

 But it doesn’t actually work out like that.
 Brick is usually in between.
 It makes sense in the car, because he’s little, so they stick him in the hump seat (everyone wants a window in the back seat, another reason to make the youngest sit on the hump).
 But it’s not only in the car.
 It’s definitely their pattern, even though the Axl-Sue-Brick order, because of age, is the most logically pleasing.
 Not everyone is a Von Trapp, standing in age order, but I think our minds work in a certain way, and it’s easier to view things like that.
 It also puts them in height order, which is aesthetically pleasing.